ShareX/sharex.github.io/docs/code-contribution.md

 }
 ```

-**EnumValue** must be assigned so ShareX can know this service belongs to which uploader.
+**EnumValue** must be assigned so ShareX can know which uploader this service belongs to.

-[Optional] **ServiceIcon** or **ServiceImage** only required if you gonna have tab in uploaders config window.
-Add icon/image file to `ShareX.UploadersLib\Favicons` folder and add it to `ShareX.UploadersLib` project resources.
+[Optional] **ServiceIcon** or **ServiceImage** only required if you're going to have a tab in the uploaders config window.
+Add the icon/image file to the `ShareX.UploadersLib\Favicons` folder and add it to the `ShareX.UploadersLib` project resources.

 **CheckConfig** function is used to check validation of config.
-For example if account type was user and if account info was empty then destination will be disabled in destinations menu.
+For example, if account type is user and account info is empty then destination will be disabled in destinations menu.

-**CreateUploader** function is used by ShareX task system to initiate uploader class with config.
+**CreateUploader** function is used by the ShareX task system to initiate uploader class with config.

-[Optional] **GetUploadersConfigTabPage** function only required if you gonna have tab in uploaders config window.
-It will be used when user try to upload with missing or invalid account info then ShareX can open uploaders config window with current uploader tab selected.
+[Optional] **GetUploadersConfigTabPage** function only required if you're going to have a tab in the uploaders config window.
+It will be used when the user tries to upload with missing or invalid account info.
+Then ShareX can open uploaders config window with the current uploader tab selected.

-Both service class and uploader class should be in same file (Example: `Imgur.cs`) for consistency with other uploaders.
+Both the service class and the uploader class should be in same file (Example: `Imgur.cs`) for consistency with other uploaders.

 You can store uploader settings in `ShareX.UploadersLib/UploadersConfig.cs`.